To fully explore my transition from Christian fundamentalism to atheism would require an

 The Bible Wasn’t Helping

-the Bible wasn’t helping either.
-At every turn there were contradictions, gaping holes,
+Deeper study of the Bible didn’t help either.
+At every turn there were contradictions,

-and unanswered (or poorly answered) questions — not to mention increasingly glaring
+gaping holes, and unanswered (or poorly answered) questions — not to mention increasingly

-me that an almighty, all-knowing deity could inspire every word of the entire Book yet not make
+How or why could an almighty, all-knowing deity inspire every word of the entire Book yet not make

-it clear enough for scholars and theologians to agree upon major issues.
-For a time, I assumed
+it clear enough for scholars and theologians to agree upon major issues?
+I didn’t learn until

 Without question, the most difficult part of my journey was right after Bible